On the Capacity Region of Bipartite and Tripartite Entanglement Switching

 We plot the capacity region for the switch with $B=1$ for all values of $r_1$, $r_2$, $r_3\in[0,1]$ and compare it against TDM.
-The entanglement generation rate $\mu$ simply scales the capacities, so we set it equal to one.
+The entanglement generation rate $\mu$ simply scales the capacities, so we set it equal to one (\eg, Kilo-ebits/sec).
 In Figure \ref{fig:B1plot1}, the number of links is three, and the TDM line is shown in red.
-Clearly, it is possible to design a policy that yields better performance than TDM: the triangular blue region above TDM represents the maximum capacities of the set of such policies.
+Clearly, it is possible to design a policy that yields better performance than TDM: the triangular blue region above the TDM line represents the maximum capacities of the set of such policies.

-Recall that TDM connects points $(0,C_2^*)$ and $(C_3^*,0)$, where $C_2^*$ and $C_3^*$ are the maximum achievable capacities for bi- and tripartite measurements, respectively.
-The point farthest from and above TDM (the vertex of the triangular region above the line, shown in green in Figure \ref{fig:B1plot1}) is achieved by setting $r_1=0$ and $r_2=r_3=1$.
-In other words, the most efficient policy is the following: $(i)$ never perform BSMs in state $(1,0)$; and $(ii)$ when in state $(1,1)$ and a third entanglement is generated on a \emph{different} link, always use it in a tripartite measurement, but when a third entanglement is generated on one of the links that already has a stored qubit, \emph{always} perform a BSM.
+Note that TDM connects points $(0,C_2^*)$ and $(C_3^*,0)$, where $C_2^*$ and $C_3^*$ are the maximum achievable capacities for bipartite and tripartite entanglement, respectively.
+The point farthest from and above the TDM line (the vertex of the triangular region above the line, shown in green in Figure \ref{fig:B1plot1}) is achieved by setting $r_1=0$ and $r_2=r_3=1$.
+In other words, the most ``efficient'' policy in terms of being the farthest from the TDM line is the following: $(i)$ never perform BSMs in state $(1,0)$; and $(ii)$ when in state $(1,1)$ and a third entanglement is generated on a \emph{different} link, always use it in a tripartite measurement, but when a third entanglement is generated on one of the links that already has a stored qubit, \emph{always} perform a BSM.
 Note that the latter rule directs the switch to not waste an entanglement whenever it is possible to use it in a measurement. \if{false}

 \fi